50+ Father’s Day Gifts for Seniors: Things He’ll Actually Use

 • Pet Parade – 100 pieces, a group of animal friends

-• Green Mountain Express Springbok’s Alzheimer’s & Dementia Jigsaw Puzzle – 100 pieces, a magnificent steam train
+• Take Flight – Springbok Alzheimer’s & Dementia Jigsaw Puzzle – 100 pieces, colorful hot air balloons soar over a river

 • Songbird Menagerie – 300 large piece puzzle, a variety of colorful songbirds